aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer-alpha/README.md

 - the `AppStagingSynthesizer`, a new CDK synthesizer that will synthesize CDK applications with the staging resources provided.

-> Currently this module does not support CDK Pipelines.
-You must deploy CDK Apps using this
+> As this library is `experimental`, there are features that are not yet implemented.
+Please look
-> synthesizer via `cdk deploy`.
+> at the list of [Known Limitations](#known-limitations) before getting started.

 To get started, update your CDK App with a new `defaultStackSynthesizer`: